-Student Learning Outcomes Assessment: Dr. Kristina Garrett is the faculty member who is responsible for the assessment of the student learning outcomes.
+Student Learning Outcomes Assessment: Andrea McCourt is the faculty member who is responsible for the assessment of the student learning outcomes.
 She will be sending a list of which SLOs will be assessed for each semester.
-Garrett is also the person responsible for entry of the data into Weave for documentation.
+There are 7 outcomes and these are rotated.
+Dr. McCourt is also the person responsible for entry of the data into Task Stream for documentation.